Blue Nose Pitbull Puppy

 In the case of the blue nose gene, the blue gene is the diluted version of the black gene.
 The MLPH gene (also known as melanophilin) is responsible for coloring genes.
 A mutation in this gene causes the color to dilute.
 This mutation is a recessive gene, and in the world of genetics, it is called a d-allele or a d-locus.

 So, if mom is D/D and dad is D/D, the puppy will be D/D, which means a black-nosed pup.
-If mom is D/d and dad are D/d (both carry the recessive gene, but the capital letter overrides it), the puppy will again be black-nosed.
-But, if mom is d/d and so his dad, the pup will also be d/d (because there are no capital D’s to override the little ones).
+If mom is D/d and dad is D/d (both carry the recessive gene, but the capital letter overrides it), the puppy will again be black-nosed.
+But, if mom is d/d and so is his dad, the pup will also be d/d (because there are no capital D’s to override the little ones).
 This means the puppy will exhibit a light color.

 It’s worth noting that two standard black noses can have a blue-nosed pup as they are recessive gene carriers, but they are rare.
 If you’re interested in the science behind it, there is lots of more information available online.
 But all you need to know is that the diluted blue nose is much rarer than the standard black color.

 The blue-nosed American Pitbull Terrier is practically the same as any other Pitbull.
 Except that he has a blue nose.
 When we say blue, we don’t mean smurf blue.
 Instead, we suggest a diluted black.
 This can be dark gray to light gray.
 His wide cheeky grin framed his nose, and his ears are flower-shaped.
 His head and beak are square, and his tail is long, thin, and points to the sky.

 Blue-nosed Pitbulls inherit the complimentary blue coat with silver or blue eyes.
 Traditional American Pitbull Terrier colors include cream, black, brown, brown, brindle, or any variation of these colors.
 His coat is short and shiny and requires very little grooming.